Alxendweb/alxendweb.github.io/assets/research-statement.md

 ---
 ### Research Experiences
 ---
-**2024: Large Language Model, Efficient AI**<br>
+**2024: Large Language Model, Efficient AI**<be>
-Technologies: pruning, knowledge distillation, quantization, and more for optimizing model size, inference speed, and resource utilization in AI systems.
+> Technologies: pruning, knowledge distillation, quantization, and more for optimizing model size, inference speed, and resource utilization in AI systems.

-**2022: Nonlinear convex optimization, Variational analysis**<br>
+**2022: Nonlinear convex optimization, Variational analysis**<be>
-Solving real-variable and complex-variable convex problems by using the proximal point algorithm, primal-dual method, and ADMM.
+> Solving real-variable and complex-variable convex problems by using the proximal point algorithm, primal-dual method, and ADMM.
 These methods can achieve an O(1/t) convergence rate.

-**2019: Edge-cloud network and federated learning, Task offloading, and resource allocation**<br>
+**2019: Edge-cloud network and federated learning, Task offloading, and resource allocation**<be>
-Aiming to reduce latency, energy consumption, and training error by optimizing task offloading, transmit power, number of epochs, and data allocation.
+>Aiming to reduce latency, energy consumption, and training error by optimizing task offloading, transmit power, number of epochs, and data allocation.

-**2017: Underwater Wireless sensor network, Clustering algorithm**<br>
+**2017: Underwater Wireless sensor network, Clustering algorithm**<be>
-In underwater wireless sensor networks, an energy-efficient clustering algorithm based on the Voronoi diagram is proposed for magnetic induction communications.
+>In underwater wireless sensor networks, an energy-efficient clustering algorithm based on the Voronoi diagram is proposed for magnetic induction communications.

-**2016: Wireless sensor network, Path planning**<br>
+**2016: Wireless sensor network, Path planning**<be>
-Reducing latency and energy consumption by designing the optimal path for UAVs.
+>Reducing latency and energy consumption by designing the optimal path for UAVs.

 ### Summary of nonlinear optimization
 ---